Study on patients with superficial bladder cancer

 Remarkable improvement in patient experience

-Over the past six years of the study, extensive data has been collected and analysed, showing a remarkable improvement in patient experience when compared with conventional treatment.
-The study has also yielded breakthrough improvements in local re-occurrence, pain score, cost savings for the hospital, and overall patient satisfaction.
+Over the past six years of the study, extensive data have been collected and analysed, showing a remarkable improvement in patient experience when compared with conventional treatment.
+The study has also yielded breakthrough improvements in local recurrence, pain score, cost savings for the hospital, and overall patient satisfaction.

 Better outcomes for patients